 You can also do what I did.
 Stay within the city center and release your lantern at Narawat Bridge alongside hundreds of others, just outside the old city walls.
 This is appealing for multiple reasons, but like most things, has some negatives as well.

-2. It’s cheap – and by cheap I mean free.
+And by cheap I mean basically free.
+You don’t have to buy any tickets to anything or reserve any space ahead of time.
 Stay walking distance to the bridge and all you need to do is buy a lantern and show up.
 You don’t even have to pay for transportation.
 It’s really THAT easy.

-(Pro tip: buy your lantern as far away from the bridge as possible.
-I got mine for 35 baht (3 for 100 baht) right near the hostel and saw the same ones being sold for 50 baht right next to the river.)
+- Get your lantern as far away from the bridge as possible.
+I bought mine for 35 baht (3 for 100 baht) right near the hostel and saw the same ones being sold for 50 baht right next to the river.)

 When it came time, I lit my lantern, held on to it tightly and let it go over the river.
 I watched it join all the other wishes and hopes for a better year to come.
 And when it was done, squeezed my way through the crowds.
 My friend and I made it away from the excitement and noise back to the calm streets of Chiang Mai almost instantly.
 Stopping often for glimpses of the lantern filled sky behind me.